EventStore/EventStore/docs/server/features/connectors/sinks/serilog.md

 ## Settings

-Adjust these settings to specify the behavior and interaction of your serilog sink connector with EventStoreDB, ensuring it operates according to your requirements and preferences.
+Adjust these settings to specify the behavior and interaction of your serilog sink connector with KurrentDB, ensuring it operates according to your requirements and preferences.

 ::: tip
 The serilog sink inherits a set of common settings that are used to configure the connector.
 The settings can be found in